 After the switch from centerline to upstream construction, Asarco plans to begin reclaiming the outer slopes of the TSF.
 Following the completion of a set of three 10-foot lifts, a 60-foot setback (bench) will be created before the next set of lifts is begun.
 At that point, Asarco will reclaim the recently completed series of lifts through the placement of rock material on the exterior of the TSF.
+(This is referred to as concurrent reclamation and is required by Part 2.2.4.1 of the aquifer protection permit for the TSF, No. 511395.)
 This practice will help reduce the potential for windblown dispersion.